-Concentrator photovoltaics employs cheap optics to focus light onto small solar cell surfaces, with different systems distinguished by their solar concentration factor.
-Our work primarily centers on low concentration (>1 - 50x) and high concentration (300 - 1000x) systems.
+Concentrator photovoltaics employs cheap optics to focus sunlight onto small solar cell surfaces, with different systems distinguished by their solar concentration factor.
+Our work primarily focuses on low and medium concentration (>1 - 50x) and high concentration (300 - 1000x) systems.

-The solar cell assembly, comprising a substrate, solar cell and electrical contacts, is a key component in concentrator systems.
+The solar cell assembly, comprising a substrate, solar cell and electrical contacts, is a key component in concentrator photovoltaic (CPV), power-by-light or thermophotovoltaic (TPV) systems.
 Different system designs utilize different solar cell assembly structures, and we produce such assemblies with active and passive cooling systems in various sizes.

 A variety of experimental methods are available for characterizing CPV components.